 - 8. The parties have established a Union/City Relations Committee with equal representation from both the City and the Union. - 9.
-The Union/City Relations Committee shall meet at a minimum on a quarterly basis, and in addition, as needed to address matters the parties agree are of mutual concern which arise during the course of this Agreement.
+The Union/City Relations Committee shall meet at a minimum on a quarterly basis, and in addition, as needed to address matters the parties agree are of mutual concern which arise during the course of this Agreement, including, but not limited to, the City's use of Personal Service Contracts.
 By mutual agreement, the Committee may discuss grievance matters subject to arbitration. - 10.
 The Committee is specifically empowered to establish such sub-committees as may be needed to consider and recommend solutions to workplace issues and concerns. - a.
 For the term of this Agreement, there shall be a sub-committee established to discuss the City's use of bargaining unit members who are exempt from Civil Service pursuant to Charter Sections 10.104-16, 10.104-17, and 10.104-18.
 The sub-committee will examine the use of such positions and the reasons for such use.
 The Union acknowledges that appointments are a Civil Service carve-out under Charter Section A8.409-3, and not subject to the grievance procedure.